If you have persistent pain, catching, or swelling in your knee, a procedure known as arthroscopy may help relieve these problems.

 X-rays do not show the ACL Tear but if the knee fracture is accompanied by ACL Tear, it can be seen in the X-ray film.

-A Torn Ligament including the ACL cannot heal on its own as it does not have the blood supply.
+A Torn Ligament including the ACL cannot heal on its own as it is contained within the joint.
 Depending upon the level of ACL tear, your orthopedic surgeon will guide you on the course of treatment that would be the best for you.

 Non-surgical treatment is usually recommended in patients with partial tears and no stability symptoms.
 However, the torn ACL Tears are repaired via surgery only.